Connect with others who understand.

 Prevention

-The old adage “Prevention is better than cure” applies to people with MS who have mouth and gum problems.
-And the best preventative measure?
+The old adage “prevention is better than cure” applies to people with MS who have mouth and gum problems.
+And the best preventive measure?
 Making good oral hygiene a priority.

 Maintain good oral health by: